Skip to content

 Run netclaw doctor on the daemon host — it includes exposure-mode health checks.

 Wait 15 minutes, or fix the issue from a different IP.
-The fail2ban guard auto-expires after 15 minutes.
+Too many wrong codes temporarily block your IP for 15 minutes.

 • netclaw chat — start talking to your agent from the paired device